brunoNetId/rhods-transfer-learning/README.md

    You can re-run the pipeline by clicking `Action > Start`, accept default values and click `Start`.

    You should now see the pipeline succeed.
-It will push the new model in the 2 following buckets:
+It will push the new model to the following buckets:
    * `edge1-models`
    * `edge1-ready`